-Poet laureates have a unique job of melding the ethereal magical art of poetry with the very real struggle of the world around them, the one in which we all inhabit.
+Poet laureates have a unique job of melding the ethereal magical art of poetry with the very real struggle of the world around them, the one we all inhabit.
 By definition, a poet laureate is “a poet appointed to, or regarded unofficially as holding, an honorary representative position in a particular country, region, or group” (Oxford Dictionary).
 Reading that makes it sound like a hollow figurehead position.
 But poetry isn’t hollow, and poets have real tangible power.
 One can hear it when they speak, feel it in the way they live their lives.

-Of course, the poet laureate will be paid for their services— $1,500 per year served to total $3,000.
+Of course, the poet laureate will be paid — $1,500 per year served, to total $3,000.
 On average, the role takes up about 160 hours across the two-year term.
-But serving as poet laureate for Olympia has some other perks as well: “Serving as Poet Laureate has opened up a lot of opportunities and connections both within the WA Arts community and amongst Poet Laureates from other cities,” Solo says who also has a recently released book of poetry Mothers, Lovers and Roadside Burials (Alien Buddha Press, 2021) inspired and informed by Solo’s time serving.
+Serving as poet laureate for Olympia has some other perks as well: “[It] has opened up a lot of opportunities and connections both within the Washington arts community and amongst poet laureates from other cities,” Solo says.
+Solo recently released a book of poetry, Mothers, Lovers and Roadside Burials, inspired and informed by her time serving.

-For all those poets out there who want to take the literary future of Olympia into their hands, the application process comes down to a resume; five poetry samples (published or unpublished); a video recording of a reading or performance of one of the sample poems; and a 1,000-word proposal outlining and describing the events, workshops, and community engagement ideas that the poet would like to implement.
+For all those poets out there who want to take the literary future of Olympia into their hands, the application process comes down to a résumé; five poetry samples (published or unpublished); a video recording of a reading or performance of one of the sample poems; and a 1,000-word proposal outlining and describing the events, workshops, and community engagement ideas the poet would like to implement.
 As stressed before, the 1,000-word proposal is a strong component of what leads to the poet being selected.
 Poems should be in their final form and show the author’s style, voice, and talent.